zcous/CNS_Cousineau_23/HW5/README.md

 ## Applying Key Based Authentication
   First, I used the command ssh-keygen -t rsa to make the key, with the file name cns1 and no passphrase.

+## Brute Force

+changed to 123456 using passwd